Great Gifts for Travel Lovers They’ll Actually Use

 If you’re hiking or in areas where the water quality is questionable, the LifeStraw water bottle is a smart addition to your packing list.
 It removes bacteria, microplastics, chlorine, dirt, sand … you get the idea.
 The company is B-Corp certified, always a plus, and for every purchase, one child receives a year of safe water.

 Dingbats “Wildlife Portrait Pocket Hardcover” Notebook

-I use my phone and computer a lot to take notes but I rarely travel without a notebook as well.
-It feels more personal and by handwriting, I often remember more details than when I type it.
-This journal makes a great present because it’s small and fits in a fanny pack or other small bag.
+I often use my phone and computer to take notes, but I rarely travel without a notebook.
+It feels more personal, and I often remember more details by handwriting than when I type it.
+This journal is a great present because it’s small and fits in a fanny pack or other small bag.
 The big ones I find are too awkward to carry around.
-ButtonCheck Price on Amazon

 SinkSuds Travel Laundry Detergent Liquid Soap

 Longer trips require spending money on laundry services or doing it yourself.
-This box of 8 packets makes it easy to stick in your luggage and have enough liquid for the basics.
+This box of 8 packets makes it easy to stick in your luggage and has enough liquid for the basics.

 AmazonBasics Portable Digital Luggage Weight Scale

 With the neverending restrictions on air travel, a luggage scale is a wise investment.
 But it’s far from an exciting purchase, so buy it for your favorite traveler so they don’t have to.

 Crest Regular Paste .85 oz – (Pack of 12)